MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-915.md

 ---
 title: About Assemble to order - Sales (report)
-description: Analyze the quantity, cost, sales, and profit figures of assembly components to support your decisions, such as whether to price a kit differently or to stop or start using a particular item in assemblies.
+description: Analyze the quantity, cost, sales, and profit figures of assembly components.
+Analyses can support decisions such as whether to price a kit differently, or to stop or start using a particular item in assemblies.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf